Can you withdraw an offer of employment?

 • Not being able to provide satisfactory references

-• Being unable to pass any background checks that have been requested
+• Being unable to pass background checks

 Can an unconditional job offer be withdrawn?